Sleep and Chronobiological Studies in the Work Place

 The ability of the Sunnex Biotechnologies' light to influence human physiology in operational vessels was presented by the USCG at the International Conference on Fatigue Management in Transportation in Seattle WA.
 See ref

-While CEMS involves much more than regulation of circadian rhythms, including nutrition, excercise and adaptation of sleeping facilities to provide a dark and quiet environment for crews sleeping at night, adjusting the aligmenment of crewmember's circadian rhythm with their work schedule from its normal alignment with the external environment is fundamental to successful adaptation to working a night.
+While CEMS involves much more than regulation of circadian rhythms, including nutrition, exercise and adaptation of sleeping facilities to provide a dark and quiet environment for crews sleeping at night, adjusting the alignment of crewmember's circadian rhythm with their work schedule from its normal alignment with the external environment is fundamental to successful adaptation to working a night.

 Night shift workers have to fight their bodies' tendency to sleep and repair itself while they are working, and then try to sleep during the day when brain is alert and the cardiovascular system is up-regulated.
 Aligning the internal body clock to the work schedule improves worker performance and improves the quality of sleep the following day.

 Circadian Re-Alignment, Not Light Exposure, Improves Night Shift Performance

 Low intensity GreenLIGHT has been found to improve performance for night workers in a pilot study at a commercial lumber facility.
 In this study, 200 lux from a GreenLIGHT lamp supplemented 130 lux of ambient white light.
 The GreenLIGHT lamps were used Monday through Thursday of a 5 day work week, and special eyewear was used to prevent the morning sunlight from influencing their circadian rhythms.
 The study found that circadian rhythms shifted, and that sleep, vigilance and performance improved to daytime levels during the latter part of the week.